How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 4. White or Light Background (Optional)

 If you have difficulty seeing the eye, try holding a white piece of printer paper or a notecard behind the needle.
-This gives a better contrast between the dark needle and white paper, making it easier to see for those with poorer near vision.
+This will improve the contrast between the dark needle and white paper, making it easier for those with poorer near vision.

 Preparing the Thread Ends

-If you’ve ever tried to pass a frayed or fuzzy thread through the small eye of a needle, you know how difficult this is.
-The individual fibers never seem to pass through at the same time!
+If you’ve ever tried to pass a frayed or fuzzy thread through the small eye of a needle, you know how difficult this is–the individual fibers never seem to pass through simultaneously!

-The key to successful needle threading, though, is making the thread as slick, strong, and uniform as possible to reduce fibers catching when passing through the needle’s eye.
+The key to successful needle threading is making the thread as slick, strong, and uniform as possible to reduce fibers catching when passing through the needle’s eye.

 1. Cutting off Frayed Ends

-First, cut off any frayed ends using sharp sewing scissors.
+First, cut off frayed ends using sharp sewing scissors and cutting at a slight angle.
 Dull, household scissors may make things worse.
-It’s also best to cut slightly at an angle.

 2. Strengthening the Thread